Workshop on Functional Inference and Machine Intelligence

 This workshop is supported by the following institution and grant:

-• "Innovation of Deep Structured Models with Representation of Mathematical Intelligence" in "Creating information utilization platform by integrating mathematical and information sciences, and development to society"
+"Creating information utilization platform by integrating mathematical and information sciences, and development to society"